maxims94/helius-post-alpenglow/README.md

 While Alpenglow does not reach the best possible Byzantine fault tolerance of 33% (like today's Solana), it vastly improves on the most common and realistic case of down nodes.

-This is a design choice that reflects a practical observation: in large-scale systems, many failures are due to mishaps like network outages or hardware crashes, not intentional malice. **Alpenglow aims to handle a high volume of these "accidental" failures in addition to a base level of malicious behavior.**
+This design choice reflects a practical observation: in large-scale systems, many failures are due to mishaps like network outages or hardware crashes, not intentional malice. **Alpenglow aims to handle a high volume of these "accidental" failures in addition to a base level of malicious behavior.**

 ### Illustration